isomerpages/sciencecentre-emag/_stories/Mind & Body/The Wonders of Optical Illusions.md

 Saw the Science<em>, on 22 April 2021.
 The article has been republished with new graphics and lightly edited for </em>Void Deck.</p>
 <p>Stepping into Science Centre Singapore, you are immediately greeted with
+the <a href="https://www.science.edu.sg/whats-on/exhibitions/the-mind-s-eye" rel="noopener nofollow" target="_blank">The Mind's Eye</a>,
-the hall of optical illusions, one of our staple exhibits.
+one of our staple exhibits.
 Even as a kid, I could vividly remember the wall of Albert Einstein Hollow-Face Illusions, staring into my soul.</p>
 <p>Now as an adult, optical illusions continue to amaze and boggle me, but
 the science behind them has always escaped me.
-There are many kinds of optical illusions, but I have chosen to break down four everyday illusions that you don’t have to go to the Optical Illusion Museum to witness for yourself.</p>
+There are many kinds of optical illusions, but I have chosen to break down four everyday illusions that we experience in our everyday lives.</p>
 <h4><strong>1.
 The Dress</strong></h4>
 <p>We all remember The Dress.
 A widely circulated photo of a seemingly plain
 looking dress, that ended up sparking fierce online debates – is the white